Easiest College Majors That Can Lead to High Pay

 Do easy majors require less study time?

-How much time and effort a college major requires can depend on the school, the curriculum, and a student’s approach to their studies and their aptitude.
+The amount of time and effort a college major requires can depend on the school, the curriculum, the student’s approach to their studies, and their aptitude.
 It’s not possible to say that all easy majors require less study time.

-According to a 2024 report from the National Association of Colleges and Employers, the highest paying majors are those in the STEM (science, technology, engineering, and math) category.
-The three highest paying majors are engineering, computer sciences, and math and sciences.
+According to a 2026 report from the National Association of Colleges and Employers, the highest-paying majors are those in the STEM (science, technology, engineering, and math) category.
+The three highest paying majors are computer science, engineering, and math and sciences.

 Photo credit: iStock/Drazen Zigic